If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 Prices

-Palace & Garden – You can book at the Townhouse Gift Shop on the day.
+Palace & Garden – Book at the Townhouse Gift Shop on the day.

 - National Trust members Free